arthurcloche/myPlayground/README.md

 # myPlayground
-Where i put all my unfinished stuff for people to play with
+Where i put all my stuff for people to play with

+Feel free to play around with anything and let me know if you make anything cool with it !